Microbial Identification Methods

 Gram staining is a fast and easy-to-learn laboratory technique.
 It is one of the most important staining techniques in microbiology.
 The advantages of this method, especially the addition of wet mounts, suggest that the use of Gram staining may be of great use in the clinical field.

-Biochemical methods for the identification of microorganisms species are now widely used and, in some cases, essential for species diagnosis.
+Biochemical methods for the identification of microorganism species are now widely used and, in some cases, essential for species diagnosis.
 Phenotypic identification methods usually incorporate reactions to different chemicals.
 Phenotypic identification methods usually include reactions to different chemicals.
 One of the most commonly used traditional methods is simply to visually measure the growth of the organisms under test in the presence of a substrate that increases turbidity.

 The advent of the "Era of Molecular Biology” has provided a wide range of tools and techniques for the detection, identification, characterization, and typing of bacteria for a range of clinical and research purposes.
 Molecular techniques have provided unprecedented insights into the identification and typing of bacteria.